-When both transmitter and receiver are set to unassigned channel scheme (no preset channel), the system automatically searches and locks onto a free and uninterrupted channel at every transmitter start-up.
+When both transmitter and receiver are set to unassigned channel scheme (no preset channel), the system automatically searches and locks onto a free and uninterrupted channel at every transmitter startup.

-NOTE: Pitch & catch and multi-receiver configurations MUST NOT be set to the unassigned channel scheme.
+NOTE: Pitch and catch MUST NOT be set to the unassigned channel scheme.

 - 1. Rotate the power switch key to the OFF (0) position. - 2.
 With the STOP button elevated, press and hold PB1 and PB2 at the same time. - 3.
 Rotate the power switch key to the ON (I) position. - 4.
-Release PB1 and PB2 at the same time (entered Channel Setting mode).
-The Status LED displays the current channel setting with red and green blinks.
+Release PB1 and PB2 at the same time.
+The system will enter Channel Setting mode.
+The Status LED displays current channel setting with red and green blinks.
 A green blink represents the tens (+10) and a red blink represents the units (+1).
 For example, 1 green blink followed by 5 red blinks is channel 15.
-Channel unassigned is represented by solid orange on the Status LED.
-If the transmitter has been configured for the "unassigned channel" the Status LED will be solid orange. - 5.
-Change transmitter channel to "unassigned channel" by pressing PB4 one time (Status LED displays solid orange). - 6.
-Transfer "unassigned channel" setting to the receiver by rotating and holding the power switch key at the START position until the Status LED turns to solid green.
-This is the indication that the transfer is complete.
-Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds.
-This is the indication that the transfer was incomplete.
-The transmitter will then revert to its previous channel setting.
-Make sure the receiver power is turned on and the receiver is within operating distance during the entire process.
-When transmitter is set to "unassigned channel" the receiver must also be set to "unassigned channel" in order for the entire system to work. - 7.
+Channel unassigned is represented by solid orange on the Status LED. - 5.
+Change transmitter channel to "channel unassigned" by pressing PB4 one time (Status LED displays solid orange). - 6.
+Transfer "channel unassigned" setting to the receiver by rotating and holding the power switch key at the START position until the Status LED turns to solid green (transfer complete).
+Turn off the transmitter power if solid green is not shown on the Status LED after more than 10 seconds (transfer incomplete); the transmitter will revert back to its previous channel setting.
+Make sure the receiver power is turned on and the receiver is within the operating distance during the entire process.
+When transmitter is set to "channel unassigned" the receiver must also set to "channel unassigned" in order for the entire system to work. - 7.
 Exit Channel Setting mode by rotating the power switch key to the OFF (0) position.